 Will my insurance be high when I drive again?

 People often expect that insurance cover will be difficult to obtain or very high.
 In practice this is not necessarily the case.
-Insurance Ireland can advise you, contact 01-6761914 or see www.insuranceireland.eu
+Insurance Ireland can advise you, contact 01 676 1820 or visit www.insuranceireland.eu.